 What makes a “good” diamond?
 The aesthetics are important, but also significant is the value.
 Four “Cs” determine this, and these are the fundamentals you should know when selecting your diamond, according to South African diamond expert Yair Shimansky.

-Shimansky has been in the diamond industry for over 30 years and knows everything there is to know about diamonds, Tanzanite and how to craft beautiful jewellery that has lasting value.
+Shimansky has been in the diamond industry for over two decades and has gained a vast knowledge of diamonds, Tanzanite and how to craft beautiful jewellery that has lasting value.
 Shimansky is also one of the most trusted names in South Africa.

-Yellow diamonds with deep colour are very rare and valuable, and look gorgeous paired with white ones.
+Yellow diamonds with deep colour are extremely rare and valuable, and look gorgeous paired with white diamonds.
 Image: Shimansky

 START WITH THE 4 Cs (+ 1 EXTRA)